 Import: Mainly from US

-Sources of environmental exposure include the burning of coal and fuel oil.
+Sources of environmental exposure to beryllium include burning coal and fuel oil.
 Residual beryllium left on work garments may also lead to exposures in the home.

-Beryllium is found at low levels geologically in Canada, mostly in northern BC and southern Yukon, as well as the Northwest Territories.
+Beryllium is found at low levels geologically in Canada, mostly in northern British Columbia and southern Yukon, as well as the Northwest Territories.

-Beryllium was not included in the National Pollutant Release Inventory or the Household Products Database.[19-20]
+Beryllium was not included in the National Pollutant Release Inventory or the Household Products Database.[34,35]